 “Phosphate mining is something that will put a death nail in a small community,” he said.

 Thomas said the mining operation may put the county’s water supply and its residents’ long-term health at risk.

 “We believe this is gonna present a major public-health concern for anyone who is near the mines but especially for those who work in them,” he said.

-Phosphate mining has been a Florida staple since the 1900s and is often a long-term operation that requires digging dozens of feet into the ground and then using water pressure to excavate phosphate minerals for later use in fertilizer.
+Phosphate mining has been a Florida staple since the 1900s and is often a long-term operation that requires digging dozens of feet into the ground and then using water pressure and machines on tracks for skid steers to excavate phosphate minerals for later use in fertilizer.

 While some researchers have said this form of mining may risk water contamination and habitat loss, others say the risks are highly unlikely, and any changes to the environment are temporary because companies are required to renovate the land after use.

 HHPS Enterprises has yet to request for a permit from Union County, but if it does before the commission’s ordinance is drafted, the commission would have to listen to it.

 After hearing of the proposal from an article in the Union County Times last month, Thomas created a Facebook page for the opposition, which has since garnered 419 likes and about 1,500 views online.

 A petition against the proposal also went online and has since been signed by about 260 people.